 Environmental responsibility across the entire lifecycle

 An aircraft has an average lifespan of approximately 30 years before retiring from service.
-We believe in managing our products' environmental footprint across the entire lifecycle—even after they leave the final assembly line.
+We believe in managing our products' environmental footprint across the entire lifecycle – including after they leave the final assembly line.

 - Design: We significantly invest in R&D to design fuel-efficient aircraft that achieve better environmental performance, including reduced NOx and CO2 emissions.

-- Production & manufacturing: We use the environmental management system ISO 14001 to manage the footprint of our industrial operations.
+- Production and manufacturing: We use the environmental management system ISO 14001 to manage the footprint of our industrial operations.

 - Sustainable supply chain: We work closely with our suppliers to select materials that are sourced ethically and responsibly with minimal impact on the environment.